fbaube/go-wasm-http-keyvalue-crud/README.md

 [here](https://wasmcloud.com/blog/2025-01-23-walkthrough-a-wasmclod-crud-application-in-go/)
 ) so that it actually works.

+This "early" version works with `wasm-tools` version 1.225.0.
+It does NOT work with `wasm-tools` version 1.227.0, and the cause looks impossible to sort out.

-The initial upload worked with wasm-tools version 1.225.0, so it remains to be seen whether it will work with
+It remains to be seen whether it works with `wash up -d`.
-- `wasm-tools` version 1.227.0 and later
--  the new wasm version of wasm-tools
-- `wash up -d`

 The router has to be passed to `wasi-http`, which chokes on the new Go `ServeMux`, so we use a third-party router instead.